eskilwelin/Hangman/README.md

 The project was built as a school assignment exploring full-stack web development and human–AI collaboration.

 **Division of work:**
-- All Python **application** code (game logic, SSH auth, API routes, session handling) written manually
+- All Python **application** code (game logic, SSH auth, API routes, session handling) written manually by me.
 - Frontend generated with Claude (AI), with minor manual adjustments
-- AI was used as a bug-tester during Python development — prompted to identify mistakes and areas to improve without providing code solutions.
+- AI was used as a bug-tester during Python development, prompted to identify mistakes and areas to improve without providing code solutions.
 Iterations continued until the logic worked as intended.
-- The desktop **packaging glue** (PyInstaller frozen-path handling, the Flask entry point, and the Tauri/Rust sidecar integration) was done with AI assistance under deadline — distinct from the manually-written application logic above.
+- The desktop **packaging glue** (PyInstaller frozen-path handling, the Flask entry point, and the Tauri/Rust sidecar integration) was done with AI assistance under deadline - distinct from the manually-written application logic above.

 **How it came together:**
 - Started by building Hangman as a console game in Python; the full version lives in the [Programmering repo](https://github.com/eskilwelin/Programmering)